 Whatever the occasion, you can say it with Fairtrade flowers.
 Flowers are a huge industry, with production in places as diverse as Ecuador, Kenya and Sri Lanka.

-Fairtrade certified farms must ensure safety and working conditions for their employees.
-These farms receive a Fairtrade Premium of 10% for every stem sold, which allows workers to invest in healthcare, education and other social benefits.
+If you buy Fairtrade flowers, then you can be assured that we are looking after the safety and working conditions of the farm workers.
+In addition to getting fair prices for flowers, these farms receive a Fairtrade Premium of 10% for every stem sold, which allows workers to invest in healthcare, education and other social benefits.

 A bunch of reasons to buy Fairtrade flowers